Create a ticket

 Available on secret and environment commands.

-get retrieves and decrypts one specific secret/environment item from the server
+get retrieves and decrypts one specific secret/environment item from the server.

 Required flag: